Right Arrow

 Availability = Operating Time / Planned Operating Time

-Extended night shift changeovers can drop your OEE by 10-15 points, translating to millions in lost revenue potential without any capital investment.
+Extended night shift changeovers can markedly drop your OEE, which translates to lost revenue potential without any capital investment.

 Cascading operational effects